meteoblue/python-dataset-sdk/README.md

 # [2.89, 2.69, 2.549999, 2.3800001,
 ```

 If your code is using `async/await`, you should use `await client.query()` instead of `client.querySync()`.
-Asynchronous IO is essential for modern webserver frameworks like flask of fastapi.
+Asynchronous IO is essential for modern webserver frameworks like Flask or FastAPI.

 ```python
 client = meteoblue_dataset_sdk.Client(apikey="xxxxxx")